DFE-Digital/apply-for-teacher-training/app/views/content/privacy_policy.md

 This means we’re joint data controllers, as well as data processors, for your information (defined by data protection law).

-Apply for teacher training and Manage teacher training applications are new services.
+Apply for teacher training is a new service.
-We’re confident that they’ve met our security standards, but we’ll continue to run security tests as we improve the service.
+We’re confident that it meets our security standards, but we’ll continue to run security tests as we improve the service.
 Like with any digital service, there’s always a chance of data breaches happening.

 ## What personal data we collect

-The personal data we collect will depend on whether you’re a candidate, a referee, or a staff member at a teacher training provider.
+The personal data we collect will depend on whether you’re a candidate or a referee.

 ### What data we collect if you’re a candidate

-If you’re a candidate using Apply for teacher training, we may collect the following information about you:
+If you’re a candidate, we may collect the following information about you:

 * name
 * address